iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > Why isn't there an English version?<br> :date: __2020-08-29 18:05:57__

 > Aug-26: stadig kun på dansk?!!Nedjusterer fra 2 til 1 stjerne, da den fortsat kun findes på dansk.
 En engelsk version er muligvis (!) stadig på vej her snart to måneder, og alt for sent.
 Og hvad med andre sprog?
 Arabisk, urdu mfl?
 Jeg er sikker på at I kan finde de anbefalede sprog hos sundhedsmyndighederne Det tager et par dage at oversætte.
 I betragtning af situationens alvor håber jeg en version på flere sprog kommer om få dage.
 Så meget er der altså heller ikke at oversætte.
 Det er en ommer.<br> :date: __2020-08-26 18:56:21__

-> What will this muitimillion expensed app help when downloading is not mandatory like wearing masks in public places?<br> :date: __2020-08-26 07:31:37__

-> Should have English version for internationals<br> :date: __2020-08-25 17:18:25__

-> Only in 1 language 😒<br> :date: __2020-08-25 09:33:37__

-> App should be available in English.
-International Travelers are a big risk factor and they need to be able to use the app.
-So even before accepting to any terms and conditions it needs to be possible to change to english and maybe some other languages.
-Otherwhise the app is useless.<br> :date: __2020-08-23 10:38:30__